Baby must-haves: 13 essential newborn baby must-haves

-Newborn baby must-haves – where do you even start?
+Sorting your baby must-haves can be a daunting task.
+I mean, where do you start?
 I have to admit I felt pretty overwhelmed when trying to pre-empt what I might need when Rex was born.
 I had no idea what might come in handy, or what even existed to help me navigate my way through motherhood.
 And it doesn't help that there is a seemingly neverending list of baby things you can buy.

 The truth is, a baby doesn't actually need that much.
-You've got the essentials, of course, nappies, clothes, car seat to get home from hospital, obviously.
+You've got the essential newborn baby must-haves, of course, nappies, clothes, car seat to get home from hospital, obviously.
 But most of what you can buy for a newborn is all about making life easier for parents, which, I'm all for.
 However, you need to be clever about your purchases.

 I've added links to where you can buy a lot of the stuff below, but I would say always have a look to see if you can get any of this stuff second hand.
 A lot of baby stuff has a short shelf life, as in, it's only used for a few months/years tops, and so most things have plenty of wear left in them once finished with.
 And you can save a lot of money by getting these things pre-owned.